tom-seddon/beeblink/docs/fs.md

 If the `.volume` name is invalid, the volume will be ignored, just as if the volume's folder name were itself invalid.

+A volume doesn't have to have a unique name, but if you have multiple volumes with the same name there's no way to control which one `*VOL` will select.

 ## Quitting the server